leogabac/RandomAccessThoughts/_posts/2025-7-28-never-gave-up.md

 title: "I Never Gave Up, Because She Never Did"
 ---

-**Strength can be drawn from anywhere, for me, it came from a shining blue star named Hoshimachi Suisei.**
+**Strength can be drawn from anywhere, for me, it came from a shining comet named Hoshimachi Suisei.**

 This might be a strange place to start, but I’m not a particularly religious person.
 I grew up in a Catholic household, went to Catholic school, and did the usual rituals: monthly church, learning the catechism.
 But over time, I strayed from those beliefs and became what I’d call a pragmatic atheist.